ggeorgelewis/content-help-portal/general-information/technical-on-boarding/high-level-flow.md

 # High level flow

-After the Member Company completes the business on-boarding, the IT Administrator of the Member Company can start to perform the technical on-boarding steps by working with the komgo support Admin
+After the Member Company completes the business on-boarding<TODO: Include link here to business on-boarding document>, the IT Administrator of the Member Company can start to perform the technical on-boarding steps by working with the komgo support Admin

 High level steps are: